NSLS2/holoscan-framework/README.md

 dectris-compression = ">=0.3"
 ```
 The `pixi shell` command will start executing the `pixi.toml` file to create the virtual environment and create a file named `pixi.lock` which shows the information about installed packages.
+If one needs to remove the existing environment to start a fresh one, it is possible to do it via the `pixi clean` command.

 To run the holoscan example,  `python3 eiger_connect_sample.py` and to allow gpu execution pass `--cuda` argument.

 Note to the holoscan developers: the current holoscan package installs `cupy` version `12.2.0` which does not have the `resample` functionality.
-Therefore, this script works fine on CPU but not on GPU.
+Therefore, this script works fine on CPU but not on GPU at the moment.